Voltage: 230V, Frequency: 50Hz

 Arrival and departure transfers

-Mobile phones do operate in Cambodia, although you should ensure you have global roaming prior to departure.
-Coverage is good in urban areas, but may be less reliable in rural areas.
-International mail generally takes seven to ten days to reach its destination.
+Mail: International mail from Cambodia generally takes seven to ten days to reach its destination.
 Prices are equivalent to Western postal rates.

 Food & drink